🧠

 Capture anything

-Paste text, drop a file, import from Google Drive.
+Paste text, drop a file, import from Drive.
 It’s summarized, filed into memory, and gets its own private chat.

 ✈️